olelong/ft_transcendence/endpoint.md

 {
 	tfaRequired: Boolean,
 	newUser: Boolean,
-	token: String	// for cookie (only appears if tfaRequired is false) }
+	token?: String	// for cookie (only appears if tfaRequired is false) }
 ```